The Innovative Blueprint: Developing a more Innovative Australia

-- Providing case study analysis by exploring on how innovative countries, such as Singapore or Norway manage the process – in essence learning from the best in class.
+- Providing case study analysis by exploring how innovative countries, such as Singapore or Norway, manage the process, i.e. learning from the best in class.

 - Exploring correlations in innovations in education and how they manifest into industry innovations.

-- Assessing impact of the duration of political cycles
+- Assessing the impact of the duration of political cycles.

-- Exploring ATO data regarding R&D concessions impact on innovation.
+- Exploring ATO data regarding the impact of R&D concessions on innovation.

-- Concentrating on correlation between key conditions/assumptions and proven generation of innovation is discovered.
+- Concentrating on the correlation between key conditions/assumptions and proven generation of innovation.